toebeann/subnautica-support/README.md

     - MyMod.dll
   ```

-When a user installs an eligible mod, if the user is on the legacy branch, it will be installed as a QMod.
+When a user installs an eligible mod, if the user is on the legacy branch it will be installed as a QMod.
 Otherwise, it will be installed as a BepInEx plugin.

 #### CustomCraft2 plugin packs